MdIbuA/MdIbuA/README.md

 <tr>
 <td width="60%">

-I'm a **3rd-year IT student** engineering the future at the intersection of:
+I'm a **Final year IT student** engineering the future at the intersection of:

 - ⚛️ **Quantum Computing**
 - 🧠 **Artificial Intelligence**